kalmarunionenctf/kalmarctf/rev/cyclechaser/readme.txt

-Challenge written by @shalaamum, with assistance from killerdog
+Challenge written by Shalaamum, with assistance from killerdog

+Challenge name: Cyclechaser
 Category: Rev
 Number of solves: 70